mcw-rcc/mcw-rcc.github.io/docs/faq.md

     * First, the cluster could be busy and your job might be waiting for resources to become available.
 The cluster is a shared resource and some wait time, while often short or non-existent, can be expected.

-    * Your job might be requesting resources that don't exist.
-Check the output of <nobr>`squeue -j JobID`</nobr>, where ***JobID*** is your SLURM job number.
-In the final column '''Nodelist (Reason)''' you might see '''PD''' followed by a reason.
+    * Your job might be requesting resources that are not currently available.
+Check the output of `squeue -j JobID`, where **JobID** is your SLURM job number.
+In the output, check the final column '''Nodelist (Reason)'''.
+You might see '''PD''' followed by a reason why the job is not running.
 This could indicate that your job is temporarily waiting for resources (see above) or is blocked.
+The more resources that you request, the higher chance that your job might sit in queue waiting for those resources to become available.
+Try to limit the amount of resources you request to only the ones you really need.

     * Your job might be blocked by a maintenance window.
 For details see [Job Scheduling and Maintenance](user-guide/jobs/running-jobs.md#job-scheduling-and-maintenance).